3forges/terraform-provider-pesto/README.md

 ```
 -->

-We will describe a 3 steps procedure youcan follow, to setup yoru dev envrionment.
+We will describe a 3 steps procedure you can follow, to setup your dev envrionment.

-You will end up with the source code of this provider inside a folder of your choice, and inside a `./examples/myTest/` subfolder that you will create, you will write terraform code (`*.tf`) on which you will run `tofu apply`, to test using the executble you built from the source code of the provider.
+You will end up with the source code of this provider inside a folder of your choice, and inside a `./examples/myTest/` subfolder that you will create, you will write terraform code (`*.tf`) on which you will run `tofu apply`, to test using the executable you built from the source code of the provider.

 > N.B: In the below proceudre, the terraform code (`*.tf`) on which you will run `tofu apply`, to test using the executble you built from the source code of the provider, may be any folder on your machine, even if it is not a subfolder of the folder where you git cloned this repo.